j-berg-au/BOUNDLESS/content/Rules/Narrative Play/index.md

 ##### Rolling with 0 Dice
 If a player would roll **0 dice** for a Skill check, they roll 2d6 and **use the lowest result**.
 A player can never roll "negative" dice, and so should a situation call for that (for example, through multiple **Banes**) simply roll 0 dice instead.
 ### Consequences
-When a player fails or partially succeeds on a check, they suffer consequences.
+When a player fails or partially succeeds on a check, they suffer consequences as determined by the Storymaster.

 Some example consequences, based on **Risk**, are listed below.